 Fall is an especially popular time of year to visit Porcupine Mountains when the leaves on the trees begin to pop with bright colors.

 25. Missouri: Ha Ha Tonka State Park

-This park has a funky-sounding name, but it is rich in recreational opportunities and some pretty crazy history.
+This Lake of the Ozarks park has a funky-sounding name, but it is rich in recreational opportunities and has some pretty crazy history.
 Not many state parks can claim to have the ruins of a castle built in 1905 like Ha Ha Tonka does.
-Take some time to explore the ruins before exploring the lakes, caves and more of this 3,700 acre park.
+Take some time to explore the ruins before checking out the lakes, caves, sinkholes, and bluffs in this 3,700-acre park.

 Honorable Mention: Virginia/Kentucky: Breaks Interstate Park

 Located on the Kentucky/Virginia border, Breaks is a unique state park in that is administered by a compact between the two states.
 But beyond that, it also has some absolutely stunning views of the canyon in the area.
 And for a little bit of history, the Breaks were named by Daniel Boone in 1767.